 2. They don’t have enough money

-Because of the tremendous discounts with seconds, you can expect to pay between $.05 – $.30 on the dollar.
-This means if you buy a second mortgage with a UPB OF $30,000, on average, you’ll pay $5,000 – $6,000 for that note.
-As you know, there’s more risk with seconds because you are in the second position.
+Because of the tremendous discounts with 2nds, you can expect to pay between $.05 – $.30 on the dollar.
+This means if you buy a 2nd mortgage with a UPB OF $30,000, on average, you’ll pay $5,000 – $6,000 for that note.
+As you know, there’s more risk with 2nds because you are in the 2nd position.
 However, with more risk comes more reward.

 Regardless of which type of loans you buy, you should decide if you’ll be funding all of the loans, or if you’ll be looking for investors.
 It’s a bit of a catch-22 because when I first started, I wanted to have investors invest with me.
 However, when I would pitch them, I heard a lot of “you have no experience”.
 To which I responded, “How can I get experience if you won’t believe in me?”
 (As a side note, these investors didn’t regret their decision to invest with me.)

-The bottom line is don’t have just enough money to invest in a few loans because if those loans don’t perform that well, you don’t want to give up.
-You’ll do better on the next pool will be better!
+The bottom line is don’t have just enough money to invest in a few loans because if those loans don’t perform that well, you might want to give up.
+You’ll do better and the next pool might be better!

 3. They think borrowers will welcome their calls

-One of the things I hear a lot of from my students is that they really don’t like speaking with borrowers.
-The first problem is they’re often hard to find and when you do get to finally speak with them, they don’t give you the time of day and are defensive and not very helpful.
+One of the things I hear a lot of from my students is they really don’t like speaking with borrowers.
+The first problem is they’re often hard to find and when you do get to finally speak with them, they don’t give you the time of day, are defensive, and not very helpful.

 Welcome to the world of collections!

-These borrowers may be in bad financial shape and often have put themselves into a terrible situation and feel there’s no way out.
-Here, they haven’t been paying their second mortgage sometimes for over a year and all of sudden, you come along and bop them on their head reminding them of this other debt.
+These borrowers may be in bad financial shape and often have put themselves in a terrible situation and feel there’s no way out.
+It’s possible they haven’t been paying their 2nd mortgages for months or even years and, all of sudden, you come along and bop them on their head reminding them of this other debt.
 Wouldn’t you feel the same way?
 You have to show compassion and be consistent with what you’re proposing.
-Otherwise, borrowers will sense you’re not sincere and will leap you in the pile with the other collectors.
+Otherwise, borrowers will sense you’re not sincere and will heap you onto the pile with the other collectors.

 4. They think it’s easy to find the borrowers

 I’d say about 70% of the loans I buy don’t have the correct contact information.
 At this point, I have to put on my detective hat and start looking for clues.
 I have a whole course dedicated to showing investors ways to locate borrowers.
-The gist of the course is to not only look in all the usual places, but also try to think outside of the box.
-Did you really think you were going to get the borrower’s home, work and mobile phone numbers?
-That’s one of the reasons why we buy seconds at such a reduced rate.
+The gist of the course is to not only look in all the usual places, but also to try and think outside of the box.
+Did you really think you were going to get the borrower’s home, work, and mobile phone numbers?
+That’s one of the reasons why we buy 2nds at such a reduced rate.

 The process involves arming yourself with the correct programs and websites and knowing when to use them.
 Importantly, be persistent and don’t give up!
 As tedious as it is and as frustrating as it gets, it’s all part of the job.